davidpdrsn/juniper-from-schema/README.md

 Here is the complete list of features:

 Supported:
-- Object types including converting lists on non-nulls to Rust types
+- Object types including converting lists and non-nulls to Rust types
 - Custom scalar types including the `ID` type
 - Interfaces
 - Unions